AishaAlaagib/starter-hugo-academic/content/home/events.md

 ---
-# An instance of the Events widget.
+# An instance of the Experience widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: experience